i000313/test-repo/README.md

 ```

 Observations:
-- Running the application from the command line create always an `undirected graph`.
+- Running the application from the command line creates always an `undirected graph`.
 This is what one wants most of the time because the synonyms and antonyms relations
 are symmetric (e.g. if *good* is snynonym of *valid* then *valid* is synonym of *good*).
-For creating a directed graph one must use the Java API.
+Using the Java we can choose between creating a `directed` or an `undirected` graph.

 # <a name="java-api"></a>Running through the Java API

-The application can be called through a Java API.
+The application can be called through the Java API.
 The previous example and previous
 command line can be reproduced by the following Java code:

 ```java